Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The contribution intends to investigate the legal
+The contribution intends to

-nature of the art.
+investigate the legal nature of the art.
 116, third paragraph, of the

 Constitution – starting from the widespread interpretation of the norm – as a

-“facultative rupture” of the Constitution, authorizing the derogation from the
+"facultative rupture" of the Constitution, authorizing the derogation

-deconstitutionalization.
-The reflection moves from
+of formal deconstitutionalization.
+The reflection

-the doctrinal debate on the aforementioned constitutional
+moves from the doctrinal debate on the aforementioned constitutional norm and

-for the admissibility of formal deconstitutionalization
+the admissibility of formal deconstitutionalization

 and, on these bases, questions the legitimacy of the constitutional provision